guxu313/TeViS/metadata/MovieNet_TeViS/README.md

 ## Download

 You can download all the frames(Movie per-shot keyframes 240P) through this [MovieNet](https://movienet.github.io/).
-Together we also offer new annotations for our TeViS task, you can download annotations through [MovieNet-TeViS](https://github.com/guxu313/scripts-translator/tree/release/metadata/MovieNet_TeViS) (updated 12/29/2022).
+Together we also offer new annotations for our TeViS task, you can download annotations through [MovieNet-TeViS](https://github.com/guxu313/TeViS/tree/main/metadata/MovieNet_TeViS) (release later).
 The format of the data is:
 ```
 {
     "global_id":38,